mayurpaunikar7/customer-behavior-sql-analytics/README.md

 1. Clone this repository to your local machine.
 2. Import the provided dataset into your SQL database system.
 3. Open and execute SQL queries in your preferred SQL environment (e.g., MySQL Workbench, SQLite).
-4. Explore the query results and the provided analysis to gain insights into customer behavior and business performance.
+4. Explore the query results and the provided analysis to gain insights into customer behaviour and business performance.

 ## 🤔 Challenges Faced